algolia/instantsearch-android/README.md

 ```

 When instantiating the InstantSearchHelper with an Activity, we will scan its layout to pick-up every AlgoliaWidget it contains.
-If the activity contains a `SearchView` or our `SearchBox` widget, we will register it for you as explained above.
+If the activity contains a `SearchView` or our `SearchBox` widget, we will register it for you [as explained in the previous section](#with-a-single-widget).

 ----
 After following those steps, you have the basis of an InstantSearch application: an activity with a `SearchView` and one or several `AlgoliaWidget`, where changes in the SearchView's text trigger searches on your Algolia index which results are displayed in your widget. *Voilà !* 🎉